victoire-dnzt/awng-tutorial-victoire-denizot/README.md

 1. Fork this project:
    1. Click the "Fork" button in the-top right corner of this page
    2. Select your GitHub account; you will be landing in *your* project's GitHub page (`john-doe/awng-tutorial` instead of `EISC-209-AWNG/awng-tutorial`)
-2. Add your teachers as members of **your** project:
+2. Add your teachers as members of ***your*** project:
    1. Go to Settings / Collaborators on your project's GitHub page
    2. Use Add Collaborator for each teacher (type its GitHub identifier)
+3. Allow teachers to create issues in your project
+   1. Go to Settings / General on your project's GitHub page
+   2. Scroll down until you find the Features section, and enable the Issues feature
-3. Rename the forked project so that it clearly identifies you:
+4. Rename your project so that it clearly identifies you:
-   1. Go to Settings on your project's GitHub page
+   1. Go to Settings/ General on your project's GitHub page
    2. Type the new Repository Name: `awng-tutorial-firstname-lastname`, with *your* name, e.g. `awng-tutorial-john-doe`
    3. Click the "Rename" button